small, medium and large popcorn and candy floss deals highlighted in cartoon format

 The Golden Rules of Event Food Combos

 Combos should be understood in seconds.
-If it needs explaining, it is too complicated.
+If it needs explaining, it is too complicated for a busy event queue.

-Combos should be built around high margin items, not discounted heavily to chase volume.
+Combos should be built around high margin items.
+They should not rely on heavy discounts just to feel attractive.

-If a combo requires extra preparation or new processes, it will hurt speed during peak times.
+If a combo requires extra prep, new processes, or extra staff effort, it will hurt speed during peak times.

 Do not force slow sellers into combos.
-Use what already moves quickly.
+Build bundles around what already moves quickly.
+This makes the offer feel natural and keeps service smooth.

 High Performing Combo Ideas by Product Type